Observation of our stunning scenery became a powerful catalyst.

 It took me some in-depth contemplation as to why I am a Ceramic Artist and not something else.

 Inherently I am fascinated by metamorphosis and transformation.

-Clay much like ourselves experiences molding, shaping, many stresses, exposures to extreme situations, often pushed well beyond its limits and yet it endures, it matures, it transforms and it reveals its character, strengths and true beauty.
-This parallel speaks to me.
+Clay much like ourselves experiences molding, shaping, exposures to extreme situations.
+It is often pushed well beyond its limits and yet it endures, it matures, it transforms.

-I work from my rural home studio in Leithfield, North Canterbury and visits to my studio are welcome.
+I work from my rural home studio in Leithfield, North Canterbury, visits to my studio are welcome.